 Mambourin Business Solutions

-The wellbeing of our employees and participants is our highest priority and we are strictly following all government advice on workplace occupational health and safety.
+The wellbeing of our employees and participants is our highest priority and we are strictly following all government advice on social distancing and workplace occupational health and safety.

 Visitor policy

-To help protect the Mambourin community, visitors to any of our sites will be required to check-in on arrival.
+To help protect the Mambourin community, visitors to any of our sites will be required to wear a mask (unless they have a medical exemption), have their temperature checked on arrival and will be asked the following questions before entry:

 Communications and updates

-As the coronavirus situation evolves we continue to closely monitor all health advice issued by the Department of Health and the Western Public Health Unit and will keep you up to date as further advice is issued.
+As the coronavirus situation is changing rapidly we will be closely monitoring all health advice issued by the Department of Health and Human Services and will keep you up to date as further advice is issued.

 The most recent communications sent to our community members will also be posted below.